 Thinking to Your Future Ads

 As your website grows and gets more traffic, you might be able to join an ad network.
-Ads networks install code and manage the relationship between advertisers and your website.
+Ad networks install code on your website and manage the relationship between advertisers and your website.
 When joining an ad network, you typically make more money per ad – but they have minimum traffic requirements.

 Option 2: Sell Ad Space to Businesses